vskorjanc/pero-pipes/docs/general/adding-data.md

 - input all the necessary **metadata**
 - take care about the file names (see [[file-naming-convention|file naming convention]])

+!!! warning
+    Thot GUI might get slow as the database gets big.
+It is recommended to add the data in a smaller folder on the local machine and then transfer the folder to the right place in the joint database.

 ### Good practices
 - insert scripts relative to the `root`